Over eight years in jail with no trial.

 Barack Obama still had more than two years left in his presidency.
 Trump hadn’t even announced that he was going to run.
 And almost every name we call out today in the Black Lives Matter Movement was of a person who was still fully alive and well.
-Unbeknownst to most of the world, Marvin Guy has spent the past 7 years of his life languishing in a local county jail without ever even having a trial.
+Unbeknownst to most of the world, Marvin Guy has spent the past 8 years of his life languishing in a local county jail without ever even having a trial.
 It’s an abomination.
-Even though Marvin has never been convicted of a crime, he has spent the past 2,500+ days behind bars as local prosecutors threaten to execute him with the death penalty.
+Even though Marvin has never been convicted of a crime, he has spent the past 2,500+ days behind bars as local prosecutors threatened to execute him with the death penalty, before eventually dropping the death penalty in 2022.
 Marvin has been in jail without being convicted of a crime longer than almost anybody in the country.

 This is not just unethical.
 It’s completely unconstitutional under the Sixth Amendment – the right to a speedy trial.

-Marvin Guy has spent the past seven years of his life languishing in a local county jail without ever even having a trial.
+Marvin Guy has spent the past eight years of his life languishing in a local county jail without ever even having a trial.

 Painfully, what we know is that if Marvin was white, he’d already be free.
 This isn’t conjecture.
 5 months before police in Bell County performed a no-knock raid on Marvin’s home, police did the exact same thing on the home of a white man named Henry Magee just two counties over.
 When police barged into Henry’s home, he grabbed an assault rifle and shot and killed an officer, later claiming that he didn’t know it was the police.

 That claim, his whiteness, and a good legal team, were basically enough to get the charges dropped against Henry Magee, and he was released from jail for time served.
-No death penalty.
+No threats of the death penalty.
+No life in prison.
 No keeping him in jail for 7 years without a conviction.
 He was out in a matter of months and has fully moved on with his life.

 Petition the Bell County D.A.: